MovingBlocks/Terasology/README.markdown

 Soundtrack and Sound Effects
 --------

-* Primary soundtrack by ChrisK - https://soundcloud.com/chriskoebke
+* Primary soundtrack by Chris Köbke - https://soundcloud.com/chriskoebke
 * Sunrise, Afternoon and Sunset composed by Karina Kireev.
 * Dimlight, Resurface and Other Side composed and produced by Exile.
 * Door Open sound by Pagancow, from FreeSound.org